-“To provide against introduction of the influenza into the prison by possible carriers, it was (also) arranged to place all new arrivals in isolation for at least four days before allowing them to be turned loose in the yard with other men,” he wrote.
+“To (prevent flu spread from) possible carriers, it was (also) arranged to place all new arrivals in isolation for at least four days before allowing them in the yard,” he wrote.
 “Probably as a result of these precautions there was no return of the epidemic, although surrounding cities had many cases after December.”

 Folsom Prison struck at year’s end

-Folsom State Prison wasn’t hit with the flu during the first few outbreaks, but their luck ran out by the end of 1918.
+It took a while for Folsom State Prison to be hit with the flu.
+Avoiding the first few outbreaks, the prison’s luck ran out by the end of 1918.

 “Folsom prison had been free from Spanish influenza until Dec.
-23, when (a) prisoner arrived that evening from San Quentin with a temperature of 102.6 and unmistakable signs of influenza,” Dr. Stanley wrote.
-“This prisoner had been in quarantine in San Quentin for four days and when he left for Folsom on the morning of Dec.
+23. A prisoner arrived that evening from San Quentin with a temperature of 102.6 and unmistakable signs of influenza,” Stanley wrote.
+“This prisoner had been in quarantine in San Quentin for four days.
+When he left for Folsom on the morning of Dec.
 23, his temperature was normal and he had no symptoms.”

 After two days, one of the correctional officers who transported that prisoner became ill.

-“Within two weeks there were over 100 cases there including the resident physician, the pharmacist and three nurses.
-It may be said that at San Quentin during all three epidemics, none of the hospital force, including staff, nurses and attendants, became ill,” he wrote.
+“Within two weeks there were over 100 cases there including the resident physician, the pharmacist and three nurses,” he wrote.

-Dr. Stanley carefully examined all three outbreaks of 1918-1919 and found “the most effective means available for combating the spread of the disease in this prison were hospitalization, quarantine, isolation and closure of congregating places.”
+“The most effective means for combating the spread were hospitalization, quarantine, isolation and closure of congregating places,” he wrote.

-While the doctor’s work to contain the flu pandemic was successful when compared to other prisons and cities, his other work wasn’t without controversy.
+While the doctor’s work to contain the pandemic was successful when compared to other prisons, his research work was controversial.